likhith2003/pds/README.md

 # PDS

-- A study material resource for the programming and data structure course offered ny IIT-KGP in first year.
+- A study material resource for the programming and data structure course offered by IIT-KGP in first year.

 - [Official course website link](https://cse.iitkgp.ac.in/pds/)